A novel in the Star Trek Novel Verse

-- Killed Off for Real: Lore's body was destroyed in the crash of the Enterprise-D, because Data had set up a security system designed to prevent anyone from stealing it or trying to reactivate Lore, and the crash set it off.
+- Killed Off for Real: Lore's brain was destroyed in the crash of the Enterprise-D, because Data had set up a security system designed to prevent anyone from stealing it or trying to reactivate Lore, and the crash set it off.

 - Ridiculously Human Robot: Rhea McAdams.

 - Summon Bigger Fish: The Enterprise and a space station owned by the immortal Flint come under attack by rogue androids trying to capture a sophisticated prototype android.
-Luckily for Picard and company, Flint has spent the last century or so collecting other artificial life-forms and AIs, including Richard Daystrom's M-5 computer.
+Luckily for Picard and company, Flint has spent the last century or so collecting other artificial life-forms and A.I.s, including Richard Daystrom's M-5 computer.
 When the android fleet is at risk of destroying the Enterprise, Data plugs the M-5 into the station's weapons array, and turns it loose to engage in its primary objective - survival.
 The station — and presumably M-5 with it — is ultimately destroyed by the android fleet, but not before it deals significant damage to said fleet.
 (It also serves quite well to get the android fleet's attention off the Enterprise.)

 Data: Under the circumstances, it seemed like our best chance to stop the androids.